mrjohnming/tweeter/README.md

 ## Getting Started

 1. Install all dependencies using the `npm install` command.
 2. Start the web server using the `npm start` command.
-The app will be served at <http://localhost:8080/>.
 3. Go to <http://localhost:8080/> in your browser.